 The community centre managers worked closely with ARC Stockton and East Durham Creates to decide which performances took place at their venues and they were offered support and advice where required in areas ranging from ticket pricing to marketing.

-The venues which took place in the Cultural Hubs programme were:
+The venues which took part in the Cultural Hubs programme were:

 - Tree by Theatre Hullabaloo